cmenseau/spring-tf-gcp/README.md

-Personal project to learn about :
+Personal project, initially to learn about :
 - Google Cloud Platform
 - Github Actions (CI/CD)
 - Terraform
 - Docker
+I also took on Ansible in the process because it felt useful.

-My goal here is to use these technologies related to DevOps / infra topics, rather than working on pure software development, to broaden my skills.
+The goal here is to use these technologies related to DevOps / infra topics, rather than working on pure software development, to broaden my skills.

 # TODO List & Ideas